MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming/live-smooth-streaming-tutorial-distribution.md

 ---
-title: "Live Smooth Streaming Tutorial - Distribution | Microsoft Docs"
+title: "Live Smooth Streaming Tutorial - Distribution"
 author: rick-anderson
 description: "Part 4: Distribution.
-This is the fourth of a five-part series of videos that describes the process for creating, deploying, and managing an IIS Smooth Strea..." ms.author: iiscontent
+This is the fourth of a five-part series of videos that describes the process for creating, deploying, and managing an IIS Smooth Strea..." ms.date: 02/24/2010 ms.assetid: 24369e35-3a75-47c4-a9e1-55b033772c38 msc.legacyurl: /learn/media/live-smooth-streaming/live-smooth-streaming-tutorial-distribution msc.type: video
-manager: soshir
-ms.date: 02/24/2010
-ms.topic: article
-ms.assetid: 24369e35-3a75-47c4-a9e1-55b033772c38
-ms.technology: iis-media
-ms.prod: iis
-msc.legacyurl: /learn/media/live-smooth-streaming/live-smooth-streaming-tutorial-distribution
-msc.type: video
 ---